 Employer of Record Germany

 Our Employer of Record Germany service enables clients to hire employees in Germany without the need to operate a local legal entity there.
-As an EOR provider, FMC Group hires employees on your behalf and handles payroll, taxes, employee benefits, and ensures compliance with German law.
+As an EOR provider, FMC Group hires employees on your behalf and handles payroll, taxes, employee benefits, and ensures compliance with German law, including the strict requirements of the German Employee Leasing Act (AUG).
 Without this burden, you can fully concentrate on your core business.

 If your local business grows large enough, you can easily transfer the employees to your own subsidiary.
 It also provides a quick exit strategy if necessary.
-In addition to Germany, we offer Employer of Record services in several other countries.
+In addition to Germany, we offer Employer of Record services in 50+ countries.

 Stephan Dorn